learlab/learlab.github.io/jobs/index.md

 ### Undergraduate/ Graduate Student Researchers

-We are always looking for new talent on the team.
-If you are interested in joining, please contact us below.
-We often have volunteer and paid opportunities available.
-We are generally looking for students who are interested in natural language processing (NLP) techniques, the application of computational tools in learning environments, and the use machine learning algorithms.
-Feel free to reach out with any questions!
+We’re always seeking new talent to join our team.
+If you’re passionate about natural language processing (NLP), applying computational tools in learning environments, or exploring machine learning algorithms, we’d love to hear from you.
+We regularly offer both volunteer and paid opportunities for students eager to gain experience in these fields.
+If you're interested or have any questions, feel free to reach out using the contact information below!

 <!-- {% include link.html type="external" link="https://google.com/" text="Apply Now" icon="" style="button" %} -->